NateLapak/Revolution-Cycle/README.md

 # Prompt 1 - Frontend

-Create a Dashboard for staff to use to manager the backend of the site.
+Create a Dashboard for staff to use to manage the backend of the site.
 The dashboard will need the pages listed below, and navigating between /orders and /customers should be taken care of by a navbar that is visible on all pages ***except*** the login page.
 Feel free to use UI libraries to make things look clean.
 Feel free to also add dummy UI elements to represent features a dashboard user would want.
 Below are the type of the customer, order, and order item objects you should use

 ## Types